Yaredo0/wireframing/README.md

 Choosing the right tool depends on your workflow, team size, and design goals.
 Figma stands out for its accessibility and collaborative power, making it a top choice for modern design teams.

+## Real-World Scenario: Wireframing Prevents Usability Issues

+### Scenario Overview

+A travel booking startup was designing its web platform to allow users to search, book, and manage travel packages.
+During the wireframing phase, the design team created low-fidelity wireframes to visualize the user journey from homepage to checkout.

+### Identified Usability Issues

+While reviewing the wireframes with stakeholders and potential users, several usability concerns emerged:

+- **Overcomplicated Navigation**: The booking flow required users to click through five separate screens, causing confusion and drop-offs.
+- **Hidden Filters**: Important search filters (e.g., price range, destination type) were buried in a collapsible menu, making them hard to find.
+- **Unclear CTAs**: Buttons like “Continue” and “Next” were inconsistently labeled, leading to uncertainty about what action each performed.

+### Resolution

+The team revised the wireframes before development began:

+- **Streamlined Booking Flow**: Reduced the number of screens by combining steps and using progressive disclosure.
+- **Exposed Filters**: Moved key filters to a visible sidebar for quicker access.
+- **Consistent Button Labels**: Standardized call-to-action buttons with clear, action-oriented labels like “Book Now” and “Review Trip.”

+These changes were validated through quick usability testing on updated wireframes, ensuring the new layout was intuitive and efficient.

+### Impact on Final Product

+By addressing these issues early, the team avoided costly redesigns during development.
+The final product launched with a clean, user-friendly interface that improved conversion rates and received positive feedback from users.

+### Conclusion

+Wireframing plays a vital role in identifying and resolving usability issues before development begins.
+It enables teams to visualize user interactions, gather feedback, and iterate quickly—ultimately leading to a more intuitive and successful product.